 WAC 390-37-140 Brief enforcement hearings (brief adjudicative proceedings)-Authority.
-(1) The commission may provide a brief adjudicative proceeding for violations ((of the sections of chapter 42.17A RCW that it enforces)) in which the facts are undisputed, the violations tions appear to be relatively minor in nature, and a penalty no greater than \$1,000 will be assessed for the violations.
+(1) The commission may provide a brief adjudicative proceeding for violations of the sections of chapter 42.17A RCW that it enforces in which the facts are undisputed, the violations appear to be relatively minor in nature, and a penalty no greater than \$1,000 will be assessed for the violations.
 Typical matters to be heard in a brief adjudicative proceeding include, but are not limited to, the following:

-- (a) Failure to file or late filing of required reports; - (b) Failure to report or accurately report campaign contributions or expenditures or funds spent in lobbying;(c) Use of public office facilities in election campaigns when - (c) Use of public office facilities in election campaigns when the value of public funds expended was minimal; and - (d) Infractions of political advertising law regarding sponsor identification or political party identification. - (2) The commission may utilize a penalty schedule for brief adjudicative proceedings. - (3) Brief adjudicative proceedings are set forth in RCW 34.05.482 through 34.05.494.
+- (a) Failure to file or late filing of required reports; - (b) Failure to report or accurately report campaign contributions or expenditures or funds spent in lobbying; - (c) Use of public office facilities in election campaigns when the value of public funds expended was minimal; and - (d) Infractions of political advertising law regarding sponsor identification or political party identification. - (2) The commission may utilize a penalty schedule for brief adjudicative proceedings. - (3) Brief adjudicative proceedings are set forth in RCW 34.05.482 through 34.05.494.